 How are turtle diseases treated?

 Respiratory infections are most often caused by bacteria.
-Many of these turtles also have Vitamin A deficiency that requires treatment.
-Your veterinarian recommends radiographs (X-rays), blood tests and cultures to determine the cause of the infection.
-Treatment for respiratory infections usually involves antibiotics, which may be given orally, as injections or possibly as nose drops.
-Sick turtles may require intensive care, including fluid therapy and force feeding in the hospital.
+Many turtles with respiratory tract infections also have underlying vitamin A deficiency that requires correction.
+Your veterinarian may recommend taking radiographs (X-rays) and running blood tests and cultures to determine the cause of the infection.
+Treatment of respiratory tract infections usually involves administration of antibiotics, given orally, through injection, or possibly as nose drops.
+Very sick turtles may require intensive care, including fluid therapy and force feeding, in the hospital.

 Abscesses are treated surgically.
-The abscess is opened, the pus is drained and the affected tissue flushed with a medicated cleansing solution.
-A culture of the abscess may be needed to determine the type of bacteria that caused the abscess.
-Topical medication, oral or injectable antibiotics may also be required.
+The abscess is opened, pus is drained, and the affected tissue is flushed with a medicated cleansing solution.
+A culture of the abscess is typically recommended to determine the type of bacteria that is causing the abscess.
+Topical medication, plus oral or injectable antibiotics, may also be required.

-Shell fractures can usually be repaired by your veterinarian.
-Infections can be challenging to treat but usually involve identifying what type of organism (virus, bacteria or fungus) is causing the problem, thoroughly cleaning the shell and using the appropriate antibiotic.
+Veterinarians often can repair shell fractures.
+Shell infections can be challenging to treat but usually involve performing microscopic analysis and culture to identify what type of organism (virus, bacteria, or fungus) is causing the infection, thoroughly cleaning the shell, and treating with appropriate medications.

-Parasites are treated with the appropriate deworming medication.
-The type of parasite identified on the microscopic fecal examination will determine which drug is needed.
+Gastrointestinal parasites are treated with deworming medications.
+The type of parasite identified on a microscopic analysis of the stool will determine which drug is needed.